 Transformation is a radical change of form and function.
-Notice the word "meta" in metamorphosis and how it relates to the word of repentance (metanoeo).
-If you want to transform your life (or someone else's) you must change the way you think, what you believe and how you understand God.
+Notice the word "meta" in metamorphosis and its relation to the word of repentance (metanoeo).
+If you want to transform your life (or someone else's), you must change how you think, what you believe, and how you understand